asmetanka/suno-ui-booster/README.md

   - Moved “Exclude styles” input below the textarea with proper paddings and radius; aligned search icon
   - Tabs Auto/Write Lyrics: added backdrop and fixed widths (192px total)
   - Removed pointer cursor from More Options; tightened several paddings to 40px controls where applicable
+  - Update notifications: red dot on toolbar icon when an update is available; popup banner with UPDATE action; no banner/dot when on latest

 ## Support
 - Email: `hello@smetanka.me`